 Wood ear mushrooms, also known as Judas’s ears, Jew’s ears, jelly ears, (black) wood ear or pepeao, are a species of edible fungi belonging in the Auriculariales genus.
 Their main characteristics are their jelly-like and ear-shaped appearance.
-Their Latin name Auricularia auricula-judae is derived from the story of Judas Iscariot who, after betraying Jesus, hanged himself from a tree bearing these mushrooms.
+Their Latin name Auricularia auricula-judae is derived from the story of Judas Iscariot who, after betraying Jesus, was alleged to have hanged himself from a tree bearing these mushrooms.

-Wood ear mushrooms may not be amongst the top mushrooms favored in the culinary world, however, their medicinal properties have been used for centuries across the world.
-From China to the West, they have been used to treat a wide range of ailments.
+Wood ear mushrooms may not be amongst the top mushrooms favored in the culinary world; however, their medicinal properties have been used for centuries across the world.
+From China to the West, they are used to treat a wide range of ailments.
 You can find more about their medicinal properties under the health benefits section of this article.

 Wood ear mushrooms grow natively in many temperate regions across the globe such as Asia, Eastern Europe, Indonesia, the South Pacific, North America, and South America.
 They grow in forests in clusters on both decaying and living trees such as beech, ash, and spindles.
 Wood ears particularly like to grow in elder trees.